-Final Exam (55%)
+Final Exam (60%)

-A cumulative Final Exam will be written in December as scheduled by the Registrar's Office.
-If you choose to complete the optional research participation option (see below), the weight of your final examination will be reduced by up to 8%.
-The Final Exam covers material presented in the web modules, lectures, and assigned readings from the entire term.
+A cumulative Final Exam will be written in class on June 14th 2017.
+If you choose to complete the optional research participation (see below), the weight of your final examination will be reduced by up to 8%.
+If you choose to complete the multiple choice question writing through PeerWise the weight of your exam will be reduced by a further 5%.
+The Final Exam covers material presented in web modules, in-class lectures, and assigned readings from the entire term.
+Please note that all matters concerning missing the Final Exam are handled by the Registrar's Office and not your instructor.